Dinahalem/cicd_eks/README.md

 4. Aws CLI

-Part1:
+Part-1:
-creating EC2 instance + deploying jenkins on it using terraform
+Creating EC2 instance + deploying jenkins on it using terraform

+Part-2:
+1. Writing terraform code for creation of EKS cluster
+2. Pushing code to github repo